-A literature review is an evaluative report of information found in the literature related to your selected area of study.
-The review should describe, summarize, evaluate and clarify this literature.
+We believe that the literature review should describe, summarize, evaluate and clarify the whole study.
 It should give a theoretical base for the research and help you (the researcher) determine the nature of your research.
 Works, which are irrelevant, should be discarded and those, which are peripheral, should be looked at critically.

 - Provide a context for the research

 - Justify the research

 - Ensure the research hasn’t been done before (or if it is repeated, that it is marked as a “replication study”)